Posted: Thursday, 16

 Saturday is looking pretty hot and blown out.

 Sunday is looking better but you will have to get in there early.
 Waves should be 3-4 foot.

 Monday is the stay away, EFF day but...there should be cranking waves in town...don't tell your boss...or tell him you couldn't get to work because of the protests.

 Tuesday the swell has dropped but looks like glassy waves.
 Wednesday get in early before the east goes nuts!

-The Durban surf forecast for this long weekend is looking small and glassy.
+The Durban surf forecast for this weekend is not looking as good as Thursday and Friday unfortunately.

 The city of Durban on the east coast of South Africa is home to some epic, consistent beach breaks.

 The region extends from the harbour mouth to Umhlanga Rocks in the North.
 The Durban surf report is updated hourly.
 The surf is consistent year round with the best swells being in the winter months between April and July.
 In the summer months the water is warm and only boardshorts are required.
 In winter either a spring suit or 2-3mm wetsuits will be fine.
 The water quality is relatively good for an African city but in the rainy season from October to February, the Umgeni river will burst it's banks and the water will become brown.